blin007/wordle-clone/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a user, I can add words to the game
-4. as a user, I can view all the words that can be used in the game
+4. as a user or nonuser, I can view all the words that can be used in the game
-5. as a user, I can play the game
+5. as a user or nonuser, I can play the game

 ## Research Topics